-We use the term "Org2.0" to refer not only to radically new organization designs that are emerging today in response to developments like the post-millennial workforce, advancements in AI and the COVID19 pandemic, but also to the suite of methodologies and thinking tools that enable organization designers to make much more sophisticated decisions than they could in the past (with "Org1.0", if you will).
+An article and short video on the contrast between old and new approaches to organization design advancements in AI and the COVID19 pandemic, but also to the suite of methodologies and thinking tools that enable organization designers to make much more sophisticated decisions than they could in the past (with "Org1.0" if you will).
 We can use these new techniques to better perceive the organizational environment of a company, make predictions about specific events in specific parts of a company, and experiment quickly but rigorously with new practices to choose the ones that work best.
 These are tools for organizations to design themselves, rather than rely on designs copied from elsewhere.
 With these, we want to show you how to design, not what design to use.